PRANAY130/CivicNexus/README.md

 -   **AI-Guarded Submissions:** To prevent fraud, the system automatically detects and flags AI-generated images in completion reports, ensuring authenticity and penalizing misuse.
 -   **AI Completion Analysis:** When a supervisor submits a "resolved" ticket, our AI provides a side-by-side analysis, comparing the "before" and "after" photos to verify the work was completed correctly.

-### The Gamification Engine 🏆
+### 🏆 The Gamification Engine

 We turn civic duty into a rewarding experience to drive continuous engagement and high-quality participation.

 -   **Utility Points (for Citizens):** Earned for submitting valid reports, with more points awarded for higher-severity issues.
+These can be redeemed for rewards from local partners.
--   **Efficiency Points (for Supervisors):** Awarded for resolving issues in a timely and effective manner.
+-   **Efficiency Points (for Supervisors):** Awarded for resolving issues in a timely and effective manner, encouraging quality work.
 -   **Trust Score:** A universal reputation metric that penalizes misuse (e.g., false reports, fraudulent photos) and rewards quality, ensuring the integrity of the entire system.
 -   **Badges & Leaderboards:** Celebrate top-performing citizens and supervisors, fostering a sense of community and friendly competition.

-### Total Transparency and Collaboration 🤝
+### 🤝 Total Transparency and Collaboration

 -   **Real-Time Tracking:** Citizens can monitor their tickets from 'Submitted' to 'Resolved' with a visual timeline.
 -   **Interactive Map View:** A live GIS map displays all reported issues, color-coded by priority, giving everyone a high-level overview of the community's status.